MachineLearningForAll/MachineLearningForAll.github.io/_posts/2024-11-28-ExplainableWeather.md

 ![Finnish Meteorological Institute weather data download site](assets/PostEERM/FMIDownloadSite.jpg)

 into a csv file `KustaviIsokari.csv`.
-The following code snippet reads in the downloaded data from the csv file [[^2]]:
+The following code snippet reads in the downloaded data from the csv file and stored their features and labels in numpy arrays `X` and `y` [[^2]]:
 ```python
 # Load the data from the CSV file
 file_path = "KustaviIsokari.csv"  # Replace with the actual file path